NeoGeographyToolkit/MultiView/README.md

-This software provides a collection of tools for calibration of a rig of *N* image and/or depth+image cameras, fusion of point clouds into a mesh, and seamless texturing of meshes with the input images and optimized cameras.
+This software provides a collection of tools for joint calibration of a set of rigs, each with one or more image and/or depth+image cameras, fusion of point clouds into a mesh, and seamless texturing of meshes with the input images and optimized cameras.

-The software was originally developed as part of the [NASA ISAAC](https://github.com/nasa/isaac#readme) project, which uses a robot with 3 front-facing cameras to scan and navigate the International Space Station.
+The software was originally developed as part of the [NASA ISAAC](https://github.com/nasa/isaac#readme) project, which uses several robots with 3 front-facing cameras to scan and navigate the International Space Station.
 The current version is self-contained and does not depend on ROS or other parts of ISAAC.